hybridsjs/hybrids/docs/store/model.md

 If the nested object is a model definition with `id` property or it is connected to the storage, the store creates a dynamic binding to the model instance.
 Instead of setting value in-place, the property is set as a getter, which calls the store for a model instance by the id (for singletons, the identifier is always set to `undefined`).
 Keep in mind that it is a one way relation.
 Only the parent model creates a connection to the nested model.
 The related model does not know about the connection out of the box - it has only properties defined in its definition.

-The parent model storage can provide a model instance data or a valid identifier (object records are not supported as ids - they are used as a data source).
+The parent model storage can provide a model instance data or a valid identifier (object records are not supported for nested objects - they are interpreted as data source).
 Object data will update nested model instance.
 Otherwise, the identifier will be saved in the parent model.
 After all, calling that property will invoke the store to get a proper model instance by its definition.
 It means that you can create relations between storages, which don't share data.
 The store will take care to get the model instance for you.

 To remove the relation, set the property to `null` or `undefined` (it only removes the relation, not the related model).
 In that case, the value of the nested external object will be set to `undefined`.